raghalink/instacart_project/README.md

 ## 🔄 2.
 SQL Transformations & Optimization

-All transformations and metric logic was implemented in SQL at the database level to ensure correctness, performance, and reuse across dbt models and BI.business logic was crafted in SQL, including joins, KPIs, and aggregations.
-Optimized performance with indexing and materialized views before layering dbt on top.
+All transformation and metric logic was implemented in SQL at the database level to ensure correctness, performance, and reuse across downstream layers.
+Performance was optimized using indexing and materialized views before introducing dbt for transformation modeling.

 ---

 ## 🧱 3. dbt Modeling

-After validating core SQL logic at the database level, selected transformations were replicated and modeled in dbt to understand dbt workflows, layering (staging → marts), and lineage generation.
-The primary BI layer continued to consume optimized database views and materialized views via DirectQueryDeveloped staging, intermediate, and mart layers with full lineage documentation.dbt/README.md for further references.
+After validating core SQL logic at the database level, selected transformations were replicated and modeled in dbt to learn dbt workflows, layering patterns (staging → intermediate → marts), and lineage generation.
+The primary BI layer continued to consume optimized database views and materialized views via DirectQuery.
+Additional details are documented in dbt/README.md.

 ![dbt lineage graph](images/dbt_graph.png)